 The only way to avoid this chain is to recognize it.
 If you feel yourself thinking about several big purchases, stop and think about what you actually need.
 Are you spending out of necessity, or just splurging because it feels good?
 Maybe you DO need a new couch or table.
 If so, go for it.
 Just think about your reasons for spending.
 Is your current couch comfortable, clean, and sturdy?
 Maybe it’s just ugly and you want a new one.
 That’s fine too.
 We all have our own standards for what’s sufficient and I’m not going to try to change yours.

-My point is just be aware of why you’re spending, and think about whether you’d rather have that money to put towards something else like debt, an emergency fund, or a more important purchase.
+My point is just be aware of why you’re spending, and think about whether you’d rather have that money to put towards something else like debt management, an emergency fund, or a more important purchase.
 Have you ever caught yourself binging on new purchases?
 How do you stop the chain from growing?

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.